Bandai Namco Holdings: History

-Namco Bandai Holdings was created in 2005, when toy maker Bandai and video game developer Namco performed a management integration.
-Officially, Namco was purchased by Bandai for $1.7 billion.
-57% of the company's holding went to Bandai while 43% went to Namco.
+On May 5, 2005, Namco Ltd. announced it was merging with Bandai Co., Ltd. to form Namco Bandai Holdings Inc. (株式会社バンダイナムコホールディングス), with stock transfer to be completed on September 29.

+The merger was finalized on September 25, creating the third-largest video game publisher in Japan by revenue.
+Bandai purchased Namco for US$1.7 billion, with Namco receiving 43 percent of shares and Bandai receiving the other 57 percent.
 Furthermore, Bandai swapped one of its shares for 1.5 shares of the new Namco Bandai.
 Namco traded evenly with a one-for-one share, carried out via a share exchange.
-The shareholders of Namco received one NBHD share for each Namco share and the shareholders of Bandai received 1.5 NBHD shares for each Bandai share.
 Prior to the merger, Bandai and Namco had various subsidiaries that worked under them.
 After the merger of Bandai Namco, the respective Bandai and Namco subsidiaries were re-designated into different areas of the combined conglomerate.

 On March 31, 2006, Namco merged with Bandai's video game operations to form Namco Bandai Games.
 Namco's video arcade and amusement park divisions were spun-off into a new subsidiary that retained the Namco branding.

-In September 2006, BNHD acquired CCP Co., Ltd. from Casio and made it a wholly owned subsidiary.
-BNHD have since fully acquired developers Banpresto (whose video game operations were absorbed into Bandai Namco Games on April 1, 2008) and Namco Tales Studio since the merger.
+In September 2006, NBHD acquired CCP Co., Ltd. from Casio and made it a wholly owned subsidiary.
+NBHD have since fully acquired developers Banpresto (whose video game operations were absorbed into Namco Bandai Games on April 1, 2008) and Namco Tales Studio since the merger.
 Formerly, both were partially owned by Bandai and Namco respectively.

-The business of Bandai Networks Co., Ltd. was merged into Bandai Namco Games in April 2009 and Bandai Networks subsequently ceased to exist as a separate company.
+The business of Bandai Networks Co., Ltd. was merged into Namco Bandai Games in April 2009 and Bandai Networks subsequently ceased to exist as a separate company.

-Namco Bandai bought a 34% stake in Atari Europe on May 14, 2009, paving the way for its acquisition from Infogrames.
+Namco Bandai bought a 34% stake in Atari Europe on May 14, 2009, paving the way for its acquisition from French video game publishing & holding Infogrames.
 Until June 30, 2012, Infogrames had the option to sell the other 66% in Atari Europe to NBHD.
-Between June 31, 2012, to June 20, 2013, Bandai Namco gained the option to acquire the 66% stake.
+Between June 30, 2012, to June 20, 2013, Bandai Namco gained the option to acquire the 66% stake.
 On July 7, 2009, Bandai Namco Holdings bought 100% of Atari Australia Pty Ltd. BNHD acquired 100% of the shares of Atari Asia Holdings Pty.
 Ltd. and 100% of the shares of Atari UK Ltd.